U.S. Congress 'closing in' on $900 billion COVID-19 aid bill | Business

 U.S. Congress 'closing in' on $900 billion COVID-19 aid bill

-U.S. congressional negotiators on Wednesday were "closing in on" a $900 billion COVID-19 aid bill that will include a new round of stimulus talks and extended unemployment benefits, a person familiar with the talks said.
-The source said the deal also focused on providing aid to state and local governments.
+U.S. congressional negotiators on Wednesday were "closing in on" a $900 billion COVID-19 aid bill that will include a new round of stimulus checks and extended unemployment benefits, lawmakers and congressional aides said.
+One source familiar with the talks said the deal also focused on providing aid to state and local governments.
 But it was not clear what form such aid would take, since Republicans have resisted another round of direct payments to those entities.

 "Other avenues" were being discussed to deliver such aid, the source said, without providing details.
 The aid bill is not expected to include new protections for companies and universities from lawsuits related to the pandemic, the source said.
 Congressional leaders made substantial progress toward finalizing a new coronavirus aid plan during talks that stretched into the night on Tuesday.
 Facing a deadline to avert a government shutdown on Friday night, lawmakers also want to come up with some way to address the pandemic's heavy human and economic toll.